 We use INCAS testing to provide scores from Year 2 through to Year 6.
 These will help us to identify pupils who may be underachieving or where planning needs to be differentiated.
-Nelson group reading, Suffolk single word reading and Nfer Nelson single word spelling is used for Years 2 to 6.
 For Year 1 pupils, INCAS testing takes place at the start of the Spring Term.